AgateTravel WeLiveToServe

 Warm Sea Water

-July is one of the best periods for water activities like diving and snorkeling, when its sea temperature averages 26℃ (78.8℉) - even if soak in seawater for a long time, you don’t feel cold.
+July is one of the best periods for water activities like diving and snorkeling in Wakayama, when its sea temperature averages 26℃ (79℉) - even if soak in seawater for a long time, you don’t feel cold.

-Wakayama is rich in beach resorts with well-equipped facilities and breathtaking seascapes, including Shirarahama Beach - the sister beach of Waikiki Beach in Hawaii, Isonoura Beach - the closest surfing destination to Osaka, Kataonami Beach - the largest beach in Wakayama City.
+Wakayama is rich in beach resorts with well-equipped facilities and breathtaking seascapes, including Shirarahama Beach - the sister beach of Waikiki Beach in Hawaii, Isonoura Beach - the closest surfing destination from Osaka, and Kataonami Beach - the largest beach in Wakayama City.

 Daylight Hours & Sunshine Hours